 Creative & Cultural Skills Awards

-Nominations for our 2017 Creative & Cultural Skills Awards are now open.
-The Awards night will be hosted on Wednesday 1st March and the deadline for all nominations is Friday 27th January.
+Nominations for our 2017 Creative & Cultural Skills Awards are now closed.
+Thank you to everyone who nominated and good luck!
+Find out who the 2017 shortlisters are below.
+The Awards night will be hosted on Wednesday 1st March.

 The Creative & Cultural Skills Awards are judged by leading employers in the creative industries.
-Thanks to all of the shortlisted candidates and well done to the winners.
+Thanks to all who nominated and shortlisted candidates will be announced soon.

 The 2017 awards ceremony and dinner will take place on the evening of Wednesday 1 March 2017.
 You can now book your tickets for 2017s Creative & Cultural Skills Awards.

 The 2017 Skills Awards will also feature UK Music's hugely successful Outstanding MAP Graduate awards (the OMGs for short), founded in 2016.
 The Music Academic Partnership (MAP) is a groundbreaking collaboration between HE institutions and the Music Industry and the OMGs celebrate the very best graduates from these institutions.